cloudmesh/cloudmesh1/docs/source/man/man.rst

 Command - label::

     Usage:
-           label [--prefix=PREFIX] [--id=ID] [--width=WIDTH]
+           label [--prefix=PREFIX] [--id=ID]

+    Options:

+      --prefix=PREFIX    provide the prefix for the label --id=ID            provide the start ID which is an integer

+    Description:

         A command to set the prefix and id for creating an automatic lable for VMs.
 Without paremeter it prints the currect label.

-    Arguments:

-      PREFIX     The prefix for the label
-      ID         The start ID which is an integer WIDTH      The width of the ID in teh label, padded with 0

-    Options:

-       -v       verbose mode